amsoftgroup/blockcast-android/README.md

 This is the android client for an app that facilitates location and temporal sensitive communication.

-See: Mark Cuban's "Web Dust".
+See: Mark Cuban's "Cyber Dust".